 The benefits to the City of Rockville and Montgomery County Recreation are vast and include (1) a successful after school youth program that engages over 250 children at each site; (2) a healthful, supervised and disciplined activity; (3) utilization of non-prime pool times and space when other activities may not be successful; (4) fees charged that will offset costs for pool time, coaches’ wages, and program operating costs; (5) a sense of community through shared participation.

-By virtue of both outstanding athlete performance and organizational excellence RMSC was designated as a 2016 Silver Medal Club.
+By virtue of both outstanding athlete performance and organizational excellence RMSC was designated as a 2017 Silver Medal Club.
 The Silver Medal designation is an exceptional accomplishment for RMSC.
-The club achieved Gold Medal status from 2010-2013 and Silver Medal in 2014 & 2015.
+The club achieved Gold Medal status from 2010-2013 and Silver Medal from 2014-2017.